spencertipping/tau/m/cell.md

 ## Inner API
 You create a cell by writing its internals, which means you inherit from `cell` and provide some method implementations.

+Cells provide several methods that interface with the leaf; these include:

++ Task management
++ Port management
++ Scheduling